asherflemming/jaglon.github.io/README.md

 # M3U8 Maker

 A browser-based `.m3u8` playlist generator built with **React + Vite**.
-Point it at your local music library and a Spotify playlist or album link (or a CSV export), and it fuzzy-matches your tracks and generates a ready-to-use M3U8 file — ideal for Rockbox and other media players that support the format.
+Point it at your local music library and a Spotify playlist or album link (or a CSV export), and it fuzzy-matches your tracks and generates a ready-to-use M3U8 file — ideal for Rockbox and other media players that support the format. never

 All processing happens locally in your browser — no audio, metadata, or credentials are ever uploaded to a server.